saragava/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMobilityPolicy.md

 ```

 ### -IPVideoMobileMode
 When set to WifiOnly, prohibits the user from making, receiving video calls or enabling video in meetings using VoIP calls on the mobile device while on cellular data connection.
+Currently the supported options for this parameter are: "AllNeworks" and "WifiOnly".

 ```yaml
 Type: String